midiareshadi/systolic_array_RTL_implementation/README.md

 ### SystemC Description
 In the SystemC description, input matrices are stored in text files where `A_TB.txt` and `B_TB.txt` are zero-padded versions of the original A and B matrices, and the original format of A and B matrices is located in the `input_matrices` folder.
 The testbench generates a VCD file containing the simulation output, which is stored in the `vcd_file` folder.
 This VCD file can be visualized using the [GTKWave](https://gtkwave.sourceforge.net/) application or online tools like [surfer-project](https://app.surfer-project.org/).

+### Verilog Description
+The Verilog description closely mirrors the SystemC description, but with the limitation that Verilog code is not as parametric as SystemC.
+The basic design for creating higher dimensional systolic arrays is demonstrated with a 2x2 systolic array.

 ### Using Accelergy
 The Accelergy_Configuration folder includes the architecture definition and activity file (action count) of a 2x2 systolic array which are defined in YAML file format.
 We can use [Accelergy](https://accelergy.mit.edu/) to estimate the energy consumption.
 To run the Accelergy configuration, first, the Accelergy needs to be installed using `pip install .`.
 To run Accelergy configuration:
 ```